 People with Alzheimer’s and related dementias often fare poorly in the acute care setting.
 According to an analysis by the Centers for Medicare and Medicaid Services, Massachusetts has the sixth highest rate of hospital readmissions for patients with Alzheimer’s or related dementias.
 As a result of previous legislation and coordinated efforts by state government, hospitals, various providers and the Alzheimer’s Association, a comprehensive set of recommendations were created to significantly improve care for patients with dementia who are hospitalized.
-This bill would both improve the patient and caregiver experience in the acute care setting and improve cost effectiveness and quality of care by requiring all Massachusetts hospitals to implement an operational plan for the recognition and management of patients with dementia or delirium in acute-care settings accountable to the Department of Public Health.
+This law improves both the patient and caregiver experience in the acute care setting and cost effectiveness and quality of care by requiring all Massachusetts hospitals to implement an operational plan for the recognition and management of patients with dementia or delirium in acute-care settings accountable to the Department of Public Health.

 Protection from Abuse and Exploitation

 Elders with Alzheimer’s and dementia are at greater risk for neglect and abuse—financial, physical and emotional.
 This law establishes regulations for minimum-training standards for elder protective services social workers.
 The bill extends training to these workers who are on the frontline of protecting the most vulnerable elders.
 This legislation is the result of recommendations from the Elder Protective Services Special Commission Report, which identified a number of ways to improve elder protective services in Massachusetts.